mulle-sde/mulle-env/README.md

 then store your modifications in it.
 This allows future versions of `mulle-env` to upgrade files in `.mulle/share` without losing your edits.

+Another benefit of the virtual environment is a per-project command shell history.

 Commands            | Description
 --------------------|--------------------------------